CODEPhylo/phylospec/README.md

 ## JSON Engine Integration Format

-The **engine integration format** allows engines to document engine-specific limitations in a standadized and machine-readable way.
+The **engine integration format** allows engines to document engine-specific limitations in a standardized and machine-readable way.
 The limitations include unsupported core components, arguments which cannot be random variables, and more.

 ## Java Reference Implementation